 I found no published studies of this ingredient and erections.

-In a write up from 2004 appearing on the website NewHope360, Xanthoparmelia Scabrosa is not safe .
-It contains compounds which can be toxic to cells.
-This brief review from WebMd.com also mentions this possibility.
+In a write-up from 2004 appearing on the website NewHope360, Xanthoparmelia Scabrosa is not safe.
+It contains compounds that can be toxic to cells.
+This article from WebMd.com also mentions this possibility.
 When I searched for more info on this issue, it appears much of the concern about Xanthoparmelia Scabrosa stems from this 2003 study noting its toxic effects on cells.

 There are online rumors Xanthoparmelia Scabrosa might be an inhibitor of an enzyme called phosphodiesterase (PDE).
 This is the type of enzyme that is inhibited by Viagra and other similar drugs.
 This might be the reason Xanthoparmelia Scabrosa is in Androzene.